konantian/NotableNotebooks/notes/Questions.md

 23. In depth-limited search, how heuristic evaluation funciton works?

 24. Why Sim(1000) can have better performance than perfect in TictacToe?
 How about other games?

+25. Why deterministic simulations are not better than random one?